head

 The game of fiolet

-In this game a player hits a ball with a club as far as possible into the field.
-A real ‘longest drive contest’.
-The main differences between fiolet and colf, crosse, golf and mail is that the ball is not hit from the ground but in the air.
-There is no specific target whereto the ball has to be hit.
-It is only the distance that counts.
+In this game, a player hits a ball with a club as far as possible into the field.
+A real 'longest drive contest'.
+The main difference between fiolet and colf, crosse, golf and mail is that the ball is not hit from the ground but in the air.
+The ball does not have to touch a specific target; it is only the distance that counts.

 misc04

-The equipment used in the game of fiolet: the pira (tee), the fiolet (flattened oval ball) and the eima or mas(s)ette or maciocca (club with the half oval club head).
-(Photo: www.comune.oyace.ao.it)
+The equipment used in the game of fiolet: the pira (tee), the fiolet (flattened oval ball) and the eima or mas(s)ette or maciocca (a club with the half oval club head). – Photo: www.comune.oyace.ao.it

 The fiolet (ball) used to be a pebble stone with one flat side.
-Today, the fiolet used in this game is made of boxwood covered with nails to achieve a weight of 35-40 grams.
-The ball has an ovoid form of which one side is flat (half oval form).
-Nowadays, fiolets are also made of aluminium.
+Today, the boxwood fiolet is covered with nails to achieve a weight of 35-40 grams.
+The ball has an oval form at one side; the other side is flat.
+Nowadays, also aluminium fiolets appear in the field.

 The pira (tee) is a smooth stone placed on a piece of cement of approximately 25 centimetres.

-The playing field is a triangular stretch of grass between 150 and 200 meters.
-The field is divided from the tee on in stretches of 15 meters.
+The playing field is a triangular stretch of grass between 150 and 200 metres.
+From the tee, the field is divided into stretches of 15 metres.

 misc05

-The game is played between two teams of several players or individually.
-Players try to hit the ball (in turn) into the field.
-They place the ball with the flat part up on the pira.
-With the thick end of the club they give a smart rap on the end of the ball.
-The ball then spins upward.
-The player then tries to hit the airborne ball one handed with his club as far as possible into the field.
-Depending on the 15 meter stretch were the ball came down the player receives a number of points.
-The further he hits the ball the more points he receives.
-When all players have had their 10 or more attempts (depending on the kind of tournament) all points of the teams or the individuals are counted together to decide which team or which player is the winner.
+Two teams of each one or several players play against each other.
+In turn, they try to hit the ball into the field.
+They place the ball with the flat part upon the pira.
+With the thick end of the club, they give a smart rap on the end of the ball.
+The ball then spins upward, and the player tries to hit the airborne ball as far as possible into the field, holding his club with one hand.
+Depending on the 15 metres stretch where the ball comes down, the player receives a number of points.
+The further he hits the ball, the more points he receives.
+When all players have had their ten or, depending on the kind of tournament, more attempts, all points of the individual players or the teams are totalled to decide which player or team is the winner.

 misc 06

-It is of utmost importance to rap the ball from the tee into the exact height and direction to be able to hit the ball with full power into the field.
-(Photo: www.figest.it)
+It is of utmost importance to rap the ball from the tee into the exact height and direction to hit it then with full power into the field. – Photo: www.figest.it

 Today there are roughly 450 active fiolet players.
 The game is played mainly in spring.
-The most important meetings is the team ‘Spring Championships’ starting around the second week of March and finishing at the beginning of May.
-The main individual tournaments are the ‘Baton d’Or championship held on the first of May and another single contest held in mid-May.
+The most important meeting is the team 'Spring Championships' starting around the second week of March and finishing at the beginning of May.
+The main individual tournaments are the 'Baton d'Or' championship held on 1st May and another single contest held in mid-May.

 misc 07

-The winning team of the Baton d’Or championship in 1927.
-The fiolet players made use of clubs with a broader end on one side and not the clubs with cylindrical or half cylindrical club heads.
-(Photo: www.territorioscuola.com)
+The winning team of the Baton d'Or championship in 1927.
+The fiolet players used clubs with a broader end on one side and not the clubs with cylindrical or half-cylindrical club heads. – Photo: www.territorioscuola.com

-On the 17th July 1924 the first association, together with some other traditional games, was founded (Federaxon Esports de Nohtra Tera).
-This federation is again part of the nationwide ‘Federazione Giochie e Sport Traditionale’.
-Today the final of the championship is played in Brissogne on the first of May.
-The winner receives the ‘Baton d’Or.
-The game is played during spring after the snow has melted and before the weeds start to grow and the cattle (bovines) enter the meadows again.
-A certain Mr Germano Cheillon d’Allein who was born in 1873 explained: ”I played fiolet already during the last years of the previous (19th) century, not only with my friends but also with much older players”.
+On 17th July 1924, the 'Federaxon Esports de Nohtra Tera' was founded, the first association for several traditional games, being part of the nationwide 'Federazione Giochie e Sport Traditionale'.
+Today the final of the championship is played in Brissogne on 1st May.
+The winner receives the 'Baton d'Or.
+The game is played during spring after the snow has melted and before the weeds start to grow and the cattle enter the meadows again.
+A certain Mr Germano Cheillon d'Allein, born in 1873, explained: "I played fiolet already during the last years of the previous (19th century, not only with my friends but also with much older players."

 The game of ‘la rebatta’

-A comparable game, ‘la rebatta’ is played in the same region of the Valley of Aosta, be it in different communities.
-Also in this game players try to hit an airborne ball with a club as far as possible into the field.
-In this game use is made of a boxwood ball (rebatta) with a diameter of 28-30 millimeters, weighing 25-40 grams.
-The ball is covered with iron or copper nails and painted white to make it more easily found in the field.
-Nowadays these balls are also made of aluminium (provided with dimples)
+A similar game, 'la rebatta', is played in the same region of the Valley of Aosta, be it in different communities.
+Also in this game, players hit an airborne ball with a club as far as possible into the field.
+They play with a rebatta (boxwood ball) with a diameter of 28 to 30 millimetres, weighing 25 to 40 grams.
+The ball is covered with iron or copper nails and painted white to retrieve it easier in the field.
+Nowadays, the players use also aluminium balls with some dimples.

 misc08

-The ‘tee’ as used in the rebatta game.
+The 'tee' in the rebatta game.
 The player raps on the small black part of the lever.
-The aluminium ball (with some dimples) will than spin upward to be hit by the player.
-(Photo: http://1.bp.blogspot.com/-blrL1nYGzcI)
+The dimpled aluminium ball will then spin upward to be hit by the player. – Photo: http://1.bp.blogspot.com/-blrL1nYGzcI

-The ball is placed on a small wooden lever in the shape of a pipe.
-In the head of the pipe (pipa or fioletta) a small hollow is made in which the rebatta is placed.
-When the player hits on the other end of the pipe, the ball will jump up.
-The player then tries to hit the airborne ball with his baton (club), as far away as possible into the field.
-The club is 100 – 140 centimetres long, made of ash wood and has a cylindrical part at one end (matchocca or masseta).
+The wooden lever has the shape of a pipe.
+The bowl of the pipa or fioletta (pipe) has a small hollow in which the rebatta is placed.
+When the player hits on the stem of the pipe, the ball will jump up to be hit as far as possible into the field.
+The club is 100 to 140 centimetres long, made of ash wood and has a cylindrical part at one end, the matchocca or masseta.

 misc09

-Contrary to the comparable game of fiolet, the ‘baton’ is held with two hands in a reversed (left hand above right hand) baseball grip.
-The left arm is straight, the right elbow is held close to the body.
-(Photo: http://www.scuole.vda.it)
+Contrary to the game of fiolet, the 'baton' (club) is held with two hands in a reversed baseball grip (left hand above right hand).
+The left arm is straight, the right elbow close to the body. – Photo: http://www.scuole.vda.it

-The baton is held with both hands in a kind of reversed baseball grip.
-It is interesting to see that the left arm is straight and the other bent arm is not ‘flying’ but hold close to the body.
-It really looks like a rather flat golf swing.
+The player holds the baton with both hands in a reversed baseball grip.
+It is interesting to see that the left arm is straight and the other bent arm is not 'flying' but hold close to the body.
+It looks like a rather flat golf swing.
 The playing field is a triangular stretch of grass up to 250 meters long and approximately 60 meters wide at the end.
-This field is divided in straight line stretches of 15 meters.
+This field is divided into stretches of 15 meters.
 Each stretch stands for a certain number of points.
-The farther you hit (straight) the rebatta the more points you earn.
-Tournaments are played with teams with 5 players each.
-Every player has 20 attempts, the so called batua or tsachà.
-At the end of the tournaments all points per team are added together and the team who gained most points is the winner.
+The farther you hit the rebatta, the more points you earn.
+In a tournament, each team has five players.
+Every player has twenty attempts, the so-called batua or tsachà.
+At the end of the tournament, the points of the teams are added up to decide which team is the winner.

 misc10

-Contrary to the golf swing, the feet are much further apart.
-Because there is not a small specific target, the rebatta swing is far more powerful to hit the ball as far as possible.
-(Photo: http://www.figest.it)
+The feet are much further apart than with a golf swing.
+Because there is no specific target, the rebatta swing is far more powerful to hit the ball as far as possible. – Photo: http://www.figest.it)

-The tournaments, both team and individual contests, are held during spring after the snow has melted and before the cattle are taken over the meadows and in the autumn, when the cattle have returned to their cowsheds.
-This sport has approximately 400 players divided over 14 sports clubs.
-These clubs are members of the ‘Federaxon Esport de Nohtra Tera’, like the fiolet players.
+The tournaments, both team and individual contests, are held during spring when the snow has melted and before the cattle take over the meadows.
+And again in autumn, when the cows have returned to their sheds.
+This sport has approximately 400 players divided into fourteen sports clubs.
+Like the fiolet players, these clubs are members of the 'Federaxon Esport de Nohtra Tera'.

 misc11

-The centre of the Federaxon Esport de Nohtra Tera of which both fiolet and rebatta are members.
-(Photo: www.territorioscuola.com)
+The centre of the Federaxon Esport de Nohtra Tera, of which both fiolet and rebatta players are members. – Photo: www.territorioscuola.com

 If you would like to see how fiolet is played or rebatta, have a look at YouTube.